chharvey/counterpoint/docs/spec/data-types.md

 Some specific built-in subtypes of Object are described in the [Built-Ins](./built-ins.md) chapter.

 #### Unknown
-The Top Type represents the set of all possible values, called `unknown`.
+The Unknown type is the Top Type and it represents the set of all possible values.
-Any value or expression is assignable to `unknown`, and expressions of type `unknown` are accepted almost nowhere.
+Any value or expression is assignable to Unknown, and expressions of type Unknown are accepted almost nowhere.

-`unknown` is a supertype of every type, and no type (except `unknown` itself) is a supertype of `unknown`.
+Unknown is a supertype of every type, and no type (except Unknown itself) is a supertype of Unknown.
-`unknown` is the the “identity element” of the [intersection](#intersection) operation and the “absorption element” of the [union](#union) operation.
+Unknown is the the “identity element” of the [intersection](#intersection) operation and the “absorption element” of the [union](#union) operation.

 ### Compound Types
-Compound types are subtypes of [Object](#object) and are composed of other types.

 - [Tuple](#tuple-type)
 - [Record](#record-type)